Master of Education: Administration and Supervision

 a school or educational setting.
 It is a critical transition prior to full time appointment

 in a position.
-Prerequisite: At least three Administration/Supervision Specialization
+Prerequisite: At least three Administration/Supervision specialization

-Graduate courses and consent of advisor.
-INTERNSHIP IN COUNSELING (3 credits) FA/SP/As
+graduate courses (of which must include ED-610) and consent of advisor.
+INTERNSHIP

-Needed The practice of counseling in an approved closely supervised setting for a
+IN COUNSELING (3 credits) FA/SP/As Needed The practice of counseling in an approved

-total of 600 hours, at least 240 of which are direct client contact hours as approved
+closely supervised setting for a total of 600 hours, at least 240 of which are direct

-by instructor.
-Interns meet regularly on campus or on-site with the faculty instructor.
+client contact hours as approved by instructor.
+Interns meet regularly on campus or

-This internship may be taken over one semester for 6 credits or two consecutive semesters.
+on-site with the faculty instructor.
+This internship may be taken over one semester

-Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, ED677, ED692 and Consent
+ED623, ED624, ED625, ED677, ED692 and Consent of Advisor INTERNSHIP IN SPECIAL EDUCATION

 |